Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.8 Unbox, arrange, and settle in
+Assembly 4.8 Unbox, arrange, and use

-Value 4.3 High comfort per dollar, especially for casual rooms
+Value 4.3 High comfort per dollar

 126.2" Cloud Boneless U-Shaped Modular Sectional